 I intend to position this research on the capacity to articulate nascent emotional data as new knowledge.
 Exploration will require participatory action research, focusing on reflexive triadic methods to create relational, non-discursive opportunities within differential groups.
 The potential arises to explore a fourth synergy to encapsulate the oscillating modes of inquiry and resulting viewpoints.

 Discussion, interaction and experiential textile making with participants, alongside the practice, will retrieve opportunities to explore kinaesthetic empathy, `soft logic`,projective identification, tacit knowledge and flow, providing an empirical contribution to textile agency and its unique taxonomy within the caring professions.
 Research will be facilitated, measured and practised safely within the healthcare context focusing on delivering practical textile workshops with participants in clinical environments.
 The aim is to take heuristic phenomenological approaches, collecting qualitative and quantitative data, illustrating and documenting all activity with films, photographs, artworks and exhibitions.

-Fibre artist and Arts-in-Health practitioner Alison Mercer is currently Artist in Residence within the Betsi Cadwaladr University Health Board in North Wales.
+Fibre artist and Arts-in-Health practitioner Alison Mercer is former Artist in Residence within the Betsi Cadwaladr University Health Board in North Wales.
 Recent research projects interface with the Dementia Services Unit at Bangor University, Engage Cymru and `Artiffact` North Wales Mental Health Partnership.